 When humans feel overwhelmed, they get whiny.
 (As a toddler, he would have thrown himself howling to the ground, but by three or four he can often whine instead.)
 Meet his basic needs for food, rest, down time, run-around time, and connection with you, or you can count on whining.
 He may not tantrum as much as he used to, but he will certainly whine if you force him to endure that shopping trip while he’s hungry and tired.
 Why create a negative situation that stresses both of you and contributes to the habit of whining?

 2. Whining because she needs more connection:

 Be pre-emptive.
 Make sure that your child gets enough of your positive attention, unprovoked.
 Pre-empt whining by giving attention BEFORE she gets demanding.
 Anyone who's had to ask a romantic partner "Do you love me?" knows that attention given after you ask can never really fill the need.
 The secret is to take the initiative and give attention the child hasn’t asked for, often, so she feels your support and connection.
 And of course it's particularly important to connect when she shows the first sign of needing your emotional support, before that quick downhill slide.
 (No, you're not rewarding "bad" behavior by giving her attention when she's whining.
 If she were whining from hunger, would you think you were rewarding that by feeding her?
 It's our job to meet kids' needs so they have the internal resources to cope.
-That includes giving them our loving presence so they feel safe and loved.)
+Connection is a basic human need, and children can't function well without it.)

 3. Whining because she doesn't like what's happening but feels powerless to get her way:

 Remember, you're not out to manipulate her, but to connect.
 Start by letting her know that you hear what she wants, and you see her point of view: "You really want to go to the playground, and you keep telling me that, and here I keep stopping at all these stores that you aren't expecting, and you're disappointed, right?"
 Sometimes just feeling heard is enough to stop whining in its tracks.

 Then, if she keeps whining, you can say playfully "You don't sound like yourself.
 I wonder where your usual strong voice went?"

 Express confidence that your child can use her "strong" voice and offer your assistance to help her find it, by making it into a game: "Hey, where did your strong voice go?
 It was here a minute ago.
 I LOVE your strong voice!
 I'll help you find it.
 Help me look.
 Is it under the chair?
-No...In the toy box?
+No...behind the door?
 No....
 HEY!
 You found it!!
 That was your strong voice!!
 Yay!
 I love your strong voice!
 Now, tell me again what you need, in your strong voice."

 In other words, you don’t want her to learn that she gets her way in life by whining or tantrumming, but you do want her to learn that she can get what she wants through managing her emotions, seeing things from the other person’s point of view and setting up win/win situations.
 (And of course, that's what you always try to model.)

 So if you simply don't have time to go to the playground today, then don't.
 Be empathic about his desire, and nurture him through the meltdown, as described in #4 below.
 But if your objection is to his whining, rather than his request, and he manages to pull himself together and ask in a reasonable way for what he wants, then you'll be able to engage in the kind of conflict resolution that finds a win/win solution.

 “Ok, you want to go to the playground, and I need to stop at the hardware store.
 Let’s do this: If we're really quick at the hardware store, we’ll have time to stop at the playground on the way home.
 Think you can help me be quick?
-And if you are really fast about getting in and out of your car seat, we can stay even longer at the playground.”
+And if you are really fast about getting in and out of your car seat, we can stay a bit longer at the playground.”